 You want the content on your website to be so fresh, so relatable, so innovative, that people can’t help but think about it later.
 You want the look of the site to be so simple and riveting that people want to click on everything to see where it goes.

 These two features of any website will be what draw people to them, and what encourage them share blog posts, videos, and links.
 Make blog posts and videos shareable on social media.

-Have a YouTube channel, if it’s relevant to your product or service.
+Have a YouTube channel (read how to create one here), if it’s relevant to your product or service.
 People are drawn to return to what they enjoy, so reel them in with killer content and design.

 TIP 5: Let the Word Spread

 Once you have a key audience, you can let other people do the work for you.
 You work really hard, and sometimes it’s ok to let your customers do things on your behalf!
 Consider putting a “Sign Up” button on your business’s Facebook page.